NuevoFoundation/workshops/content/english/jsappybird/jump.md

 # Add gravity
 ## Working Together

-In the repl.it window below, we started the code with the line `bird.body.gravity.y = 900;`.
+In the Replit window below, we started the code with the line `bird.body.gravity.y = 900;`.

 ![alt text](../img/gravity.png "image to add gravity to the bird")